Entanglement-enabled symmetry-breaking orders: EESBOs with a broken discrete symmetry

-{\it An infinite family of EESBOs.} We first show an infinite family of EESBOs that can be constructed by ``dimers".
+We first show an infinite family of examples of EESBO with a broken discrete symmetry.
+These examples are inspired by a setup in Ref. \cite{Jiang2019}, and we will point out the difference between our consideration and Ref. \cite{Jiang2019} later.
 Each of this infinite family of EESBOs lives on a one dimensional lattice, where each site hosts an $n^2$ dimensional local Hilbert space, labeled by an integer $n\geqslant 3$.
 We represent a basis of the local Hilbert space at site $j$ by $|\alpha, \beta\ra_j$, where $\alpha, \beta=0, 1, \cdots, n-1$ are defined modulo $n$.
 We consider the generalized Pauli operators $\mu^{x, z}_j$ and $\nu^{x, z}_j$, where \beq

 \eeq While it is convenient to view variables $\alpha$ and $\beta$ as {\it fictitious} DOF, it is crucial to keep in mind that the local Hilbert space is formed by $\alpha$ and $\beta$ {\it together}; in particular, one cannot discuss the entanglement between the $\alpha$ and $\beta$ DOF at the same site.